0xdstn/tilde-world/README.md

 - `NAME` - The name of the room
 - `DESC` - A description of the room.
 This is displayed with the **look** command
 - `KEY` - Optional.
 An ID and name of an item required to enter this room from any direction in this format: **west-key|West room key**
+- `TELEPORT` - Optional. x,y coordinates to redirect the user to if they teleport here (such as the start of a dungeon).

 ## Objects